CDC investigating more than 100 cases of unexplained hepatitis in children, including 5 deaths - KESQ

 On April 21, the CDC alerted doctors to a cluster of unusual cases of hepatitis in nine children in Alabama.

-The agency asked doctors and public health officials to notify the agency if they had similar cases of children under the age of 10 with elevated liver enzymes and no apparent explanation for their hepatitis dating back to October 2021.
+It asked doctors and public health officials to notify the agency if they had similar cases of children under the age of 10 with elevated liver enzymes and no apparent explanation for their hepatitis going back to October.

-Since then, state health departments have been working with pediatric specialists in their states to identify possible cases.
-The numbers shared at Friday’s news briefing are the first national look at cases in the United States.
+Since then, health departments have been working with pediatric specialists in their states to identify possible cases.
+The numbers shared at Friday’s news briefing are the first national look at cases.

-States and territories where cases are under investigation are: Alabama, Arizona, California, Colorado, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Louisiana, Michigan, Minnesota, Missouri, North Carolina, North Dakota, Nebraska, New York, Ohio, Pennsylvania, Puerto Rico, Tennessee, Texas, Washington and Wisconsin.
+Cases are under investigation in Alabama, Arizona, California, Colorado, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Louisiana, Michigan, Minnesota, Missouri, North Carolina, North Dakota, Nebraska, New York, Ohio, Pennsylvania, Puerto Rico, Tennessee, Texas, Washington and Wisconsin.

-The CDC’s alert followed earlier reports from the UK and Europe of dozens of children from the England, Wales, Scotland, and Northern Ireland coming to hospitals with unexplained hepatitis.
+The CDC’s alert followed reports of children from England, Wales, Scotland, and Northern Ireland going to hospitals with unexplained hepatitis.

-As of May 1, there are 228 probable cases linked to the outbreak in 20 countries, with more than 50 cases under investigation, Dr. Philippa Easterbrook, a senior scientist in the World Health Organization’s Global Hepatitis Program, said in a briefing on Wednesday.
-Among these cases, one child has died and around 18 have needed liver transplants, Easterbrook said.
+As of May 1, there are 228 probable cases linked to the outbreak in 20 countries, with more than 50 cases under investigation, Dr. Philippa Easterbrook, a senior scientist in the World Health Organization’s Global Hepatitis Program, said in a briefing Wednesday.
+Among these cases, one child has died, and about 18 have needed liver transplants, she said.

-Most of the children were healthy when they developed symptoms that included fatigue, loss of appetite, vomiting, diarrhea, belly pain, dark urine, light colored stools and yellowing of their skin and eyes — a sign caused jaundice.
+Most of the children were healthy when they developed symptoms that included fatigue, loss of appetite, vomiting, diarrhea, belly pain, dark urine, light-colored stools and yellowing of their skin and eyes — a sign called jaundice.

 Unusually severe liver inflammation

-Pediatric gastroenterologist Dr. Heli Bhatt from the University of Minnesota Medical Center has treated two children who are part of the CDC’s investigation.
-One, a 2-year-old from South Dakota, had a liver transplant Friday morning.
+Pediatric gastroenterologist Dr. Heli Bhatt of M Health Fairview Masonic Children’s Center in Minneapolis has treated two children who are part of the CDC’s investigation.
+One, a 2-year-old from South Dakota, had a liver transplant this week.

 Bhatt says liver failure in kids is “super rare.”
 And even before scientists started tracking this outbreak, half of cases were never explained.